thewca/wca-regulations/wca-regulations-2012.md

 ## Article E: Fewest Moves Solving

-- E1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
-Additional regulations that supersede the corresponding procedures in Article A are described below.
-  - E1a) The competitor is permitted a maximum solution length of 80 (moves and rotations).
 - E2) Procedure for Fewest Moves Solving:
   - E2a) The judge distributes a scramble sequence to all competitors.
 The judge shall then start the stopwatch and call "GO".
   - E2b) All competitors have a total time limit of 60 minutes to devise a solution.
     - E2b1) A judge shall call "5 MINUTES REMAINING" at 55 minutes, and call "STOP" at 60 minutes.
   - E2c) At 60 minutes, each competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
 Penalty: disqualification of the attempt (DNF).
   - E2d) The length of the solution shall be calculated in Block Turn Metric (see Article 12a).
+    - E2d1) The competitor is permitted a maximum solution length of 80 (moves and rotations).
   - E2e) The competitor's solution must not be directly derived from any part of the scrambling algorithm.
 Penalty: disqualification of the attempt (DNF).
     - E2e1) The WCA Delegate may ask the competitor must to explain the purpose of each move in his solution, irrespective of scrambling algorithm.
 The WCA Delegate shall determine the validity of the solution.
 - E3) The competitor may use the following objects during the attempt.
 Penalty for using unauthorised objects: disqualification of the attempt (DNF).